Crown Dependencies: Relationship with the UK

 The constitutional and cultural proximity of the islands to the UK means that there are shared institutions and organisations.
 The BBC, for example, has local radio stations in the Channel Islands, and also a website run by a team based in the Isle of Man (which is included in BBC North West).
+Similarly, ITV Channel Television is a franchise in the UK's ITV network, while the Isle of Man falls within the ITV Granada franchise area.
 While the islands now assume responsibility for their own post and telecommunications, they continue to participate in the UK telephone numbering plan, and they have adopted postcode systems that are compatible with that of the UK.
+For purposes of amateur radio awards they are counted as separate jurisdictions.

-The growth of offshore finance in all three territories led to a "conflictual relationship" with the UK Governments of the 2000s.
+The growth of offshore finance in all three territories led to a "conflictual relationship" with the UK governments of the 2000s.

 The Crown Dependencies, together with the United Kingdom, are collectively known as the British Islands.
 Since the British Nationality Act 1981 came into effect, they have been treated as part of the United Kingdom for British nationality law purposes.
 However, each Crown dependency maintains local controls over housing and employment, with special rules applying to British citizens without specified connections to that Crown dependency (as well as to non-British citizens).

+Parliament Square, at the northwest end of the Palace of Westminster in the City of Westminster in central London, features all of the British flags alined: the flags of the United Kingdom, those of its four nations, the county flags of these nations, the three flags of the Crown Dependencies and the sixteen heraldic shields of the British Overseas Territories.

+On 15 May 2023, the three coats of arms of the Crown Dependencies and the sixteen heraldic shields of the British Overseas Territories, were 'immortalised' in two new stained glass windows unveiled in the Speaker's House at the New Palace of Westminster.
+The Speaker of the House of Commons, Sir Lindsay Hoyle, said: "The two windows represent part of our United Kingdom family".

 International representation

-Before 1950, the islands were considered part of the British metropolitan territory.
-In 1950, a declaration was agreed such that the three territories would henceforth be each considered distinct from the UK and each other for the purposes of international laws.
+For the purposes of international agreements, the islands were considered part of the British metropolitan territory until a declaration was agreed in 1950 that henceforth the three territories would be considered distinct from the UK and each other.

 In 2007–2008, each Crown Dependency and the UK signed agreements that established frameworks for the development of the international identity of each Crown Dependency.
 Among the points clarified in the agreements were that: